skylar-koningin/cider_install_scripts/README.md

 # DISCLAIMER

-This is not a free way to use Cider, you must already have a license to use it.
+This is not a free way to use Cider — you must already have a license to use it.

 For Cider devs and legal: I am not sharing a way to use Cider for free and I recognize that Cider is owned by you wonderful people.
 I am making this mainly for myself because I like to distrohop and I want a quick way to install it.
-The only reason Im uploading it to Github is because I feel that some people would also find it useful.
+The only reason I'm uploading it to GitHub is because I feel that some people would also find it useful.

-## Credits
-the Cider icon used in any non-apt, dnf, zypper, or pacman based linux distros is downloaded from https://taproom.cider.sh/assets and is licensed under a copyleft license

-## License
-This code is dual-licensed under Apache 2.0 and BSD 3-Clause.
-If you use this code, you must comply with both licenses.
-`SPDX-License-Identifier: Apache-2.0 AND BSD-3-Clause`

 # Current OS Support

 - Windows (Tested on Windows 11)
-- MacOS Intel (Tested on MacOS Sequioa)
+- MacOS Intel (Tested on macOS Sequoia)
-- MacOS Silicon (Untested, but its exactly the same code as the Intel version)
+- MacOS Silicon (Untested, but same code as Intel version)
-- apt-based distros (Tested on Debian 13 and Linux Mint; also works on ChromeOS with the "Linux development environment" enabled)
+- apt-based distros (Tested on Debian 13 and Linux Mint; also works on ChromeOS with the "Linux development environment")
 - dnf-based distros (Tested on Fedora 42 and RHEL 10)
 - zypper-based distros (Tested on openSUSE Tumbleweed)
 - pacman-based distros (Tested on Arch Linux)